 — Tell me, please, where did your mother-in-law get the money to buy the house where you live now? — asked Schemes journalist Georgy Shabaev.

-“Sorry, I have a conference call right now, I can’t give you time,” the head of Energoatom said briefly, and went into the building.
+“Sorry, I’m on a conference call right now, I can’t give you time,” the head of Energoatom said briefly, and went into the building.

 The second attempt was also unsuccessful.
 Seeing the journalists, the official began to run.

 Already on the eve of the publication of this material, journalists received a written response to the request from Kotin.
 In it, the head of the state-owned enterprise named several sources of funds, which allowed his mother-in-law to purchase the above-mentioned property.
-In particular, these are, according to him, the savings of her family “for more than 50 years of working activity”; cash belonging to her close relatives, who entrusted her with taking her out of the occupied territories, as well as borrowed funds - counting on the future sale of property that is currently under occupation.
+In particular, these are, according to him, her family’s savings “over more than 50 years of working life”; cash belonging to her close relatives, who entrusted her with taking her out of the occupied territories, as well as borrowed funds in anticipation of the future sale of property that is currently under occupation.

 “According to her, the main reason for her decision was the reasonable prices at which the previous owners offered the property for sale.
 At that time, these prices corresponded to current market conditions, taking into account the status and condition of the property,” Kotin noted in his response to Schemes.

-In particular, he noted that one of the land plots was “in a neglected state”, “no one had used it for many years”, and due to the “high groundwater level” there was “no possibility for construction” on it.
+In particular, he noted that one of the land plots was “in a neglected state”, “no one had used it for many years”, and due to the “high level of groundwater” there was “no possibility for construction” on it.
 Kotin assured that the land was put up for sale.

 As for the plot with a house in another village in the Kiev region, which in total cost the government official’s mother-in-law 7 million hryvnia, he noted that the price “was determined by the previous owner taking into account the emergency condition of the plot and its desolation due to problems with soil landslides.”